This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is bronchiectasis diagnosed?

-Your healthcare provider will examine you.
-He will listen to your lungs and heart.
-He will ask you about other health conditions or medicines you take.
-You may also have any of the following tests:
+Your healthcare provider will listen to your lungs and heart.
+He or she will ask about your other health conditions and any medicines you take.
+You may also need any of the following tests:

-- Sputum sample: Sputum is collected in a cup when you cough.
+- A sputum (mucus) sample is collected in a cup when you cough.
 The sample is sent to a lab to find out if you have an infection.

-- Bronchoscopy: This test is done to look inside your airways and lungs.
-Healthcare providers insert a bronchoscope (a tube with a light and magnifying glass on the end) into your mouth and down into your lungs.
-You may get medicine for pain or to help you relax during the test.
+- Bronchoscopy is done to look inside your airway and lungs.
+Healthcare providers insert a bronchoscope (a tube with a light on the end) into your mouth and down into your lungs.
 Healthcare providers may also collect samples of sputum, fluid, or cells from your lungs for testing.
 This may help find the cause of bronchiectasis or see if you have an infection.

 - Pulmonary function tests (PFTs) help healthcare providers learn how well your body uses oxygen.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
 PFTs help your healthcare providers decide the best treatment for you.